 At the end of the service, before the closing hymn, we regularly recite the Prayer to Saint Michael, as patron of our community, petitioning his aid in our spiritual struggles:

 Saint Michael the Archangel, defend us in battle.
 Be our defence against the wickedness and snares of the devil.
 May God rebuke him, we humbly pray, and do you, O prince of the heavenly host, by the power of God, cast into Hell Satan and the other evil spirits that prowl the world seeking the ruin of souls.

 When the service is concluded, most people will again approach the icons and cross on the table at the front of the church, and venerate these.
 They may also take a piece of blessed bread that the priest has placed there.
 This bread is the antidoron, the outer parts of the prosphoron loaf that were not consecrated for communion.
-Everyone is invited to have a piece of the blessed bread at the end of the service.
-Even those who are unable to receive communion with us are welcome to share in the antidoron.
+Everyone is invited to have a piece of the blessed bread at the end of the service, including those who are unable to receive communion with us.

 After the service